 Pelvic floor muscles run from your tailbone to pubic bone and support your bladder and bowels.
-They are often recommended for women but can also benefit men.
+They’re often recommended for people assigned female at birth but can also benefit people assigned male at birth.

 Kegel exercises are ones designed to tighten up your pelvic floor muscles.
 These muscles help you control your bladder and bowels.
 It also helps you with your erections.

 The pelvic floor muscles, along with other tissues, stretch from your tailbone in the back to your pubic bone in the front.
 The muscles support your bladder and your bowel.
 The urethra, which takes urine (pee) out of your body, and your rectum, which allows feces (poop) to move out of your body, pass through the muscles and tissues of the pelvic floor.